Starcounter/Docs/guides/web-apps/html-views/README.md

 # HTML Views

-This page gives an explaination of partial HTML views and view-models, or, in other words, nested pages.
+This page gives an explaination of what HTML views and view-models are and how they are used to create nested pages.

 ## HTML View Definition

 An HTML view definition is a valid HTML document that contains at least one `<template>` tag and can be loaded with the [`<starcounter-include>`](https://github.com/Starcounter/starcounter-include) web component.
 The `<template>` tag is cached on the client and stamped out as many times as needed.

-The requirements and behaviors for HTML view definition originate from the [HTML Imports](http://www.w3.org/TR/html-imports/) and [HTML Template](http://www.w3.org/TR/html-templates/) specifications.
+The requirements and behaviors for the HTML view definition originate from the [HTML Imports](http://www.w3.org/TR/html-imports/) and [HTML Template](http://www.w3.org/TR/html-templates/) specifications.
 The most interesting aspects are:

 * The document should be a valid HTML document and can contain anything that the browser allows
 * The document may include dependencies such as stylesheets, HTML imports, scripts, etc.